Stroke: Previous stroke or TIA

 Keeping blood pressure below 140/90 mmHg is recommended.
-Anticoagulation can prevent recurrent ischemic strokes.
+Anticoagulation can prevent recurrent ischemic stroke.
 Among people with nonvalvular atrial fibrillation, anticoagulation can reduce stroke by 60% while antiplatelet agents can reduce stroke by 20%.
 However, a recent meta-analysis suggests harm from anticoagulation started early after an embolic stroke.
 Stroke prevention treatment for atrial fibrillation is determined according to the CHA2DS2–VASc score.
 The most widely used anticoagulant to prevent thromboembolic stroke in people with nonvalvular atrial fibrillation is the oral agent warfarin while a number of newer agents including dabigatran are alternatives which do not require prothrombin time monitoring.

 Anticoagulants, when used following stroke, should not be stopped for dental procedures.

 If studies show carotid artery stenosis, and the person has a degree of residual function on the affected side, carotid endarterectomy (surgical removal of the stenosis) may decrease the risk of recurrence if performed rapidly after stroke.

 Management

+Stroke, whether ischemic or hemorrhagic, is an emergency that warrants immediate medical attention.
+The specific treatment will depend on the type of stroke, the time elapsed since the onset of symptoms, and the underlying cause or presence of comorbidities.

 Ischemic stroke

 Aspirin reduces the overall risk of recurrence by 13% with greater benefit early on.
 Definitive therapy within the first few hours is aimed at removing the blockage by breaking the clot down (thrombolysis), or by removing it mechanically (thrombectomy).
 The philosophical premise underlying the importance of rapid stroke intervention was summed up as Time is Brain! in the early 1990s.
 Years later, that same idea, that rapid cerebral blood flow restoration results in fewer brain cells dying, has been proved and quantified.

 Tight blood sugar control in the first few hours does not improve outcomes and may cause harm.
 High blood pressure is also not typically lowered as this has not been found to be helpful.
-Cerebrolysin, a mixture of pig-derived neurotrophic factors used to treat acute ischemic stroke in many Asian and European countries, does not improve outcomes and may increase the risk of severe adverse events.
+Cerebrolysin, a mixture of pig brain-derived neurotrophic factors used widely to treat acute ischemic stroke in China, Eastern Europe, Russia, post-Soviet countries, and other Asian countries, does not improve outcomes or prevent death and may increase the risk of severe adverse events.
+There is also no evidence that cerebrolysin‐like peptide mixtures which are extracted from cattle brain is helpful in treating acute ischemic stroke.